Serving the Arlington community since 1978

-At Doorways for Women and Families, we envision a community where all people live free of violence and have safe and stable housing.
-That’s why we work to transform the lives of women, men, youth and children who are facing homelessness or suffering abuse in our community.
+At Doorways, we envision a community where all people live free of violence and have safe and stable housing.
+That’s why we work to transform the lives of adults, youth and children who are facing homelessness or suffering abuse in our community.
 Through the generosity of our partners and supporters, we help our most vulnerable neighbors survive crisis, rebuild their lives and achieve brighter futures.

-Doorways for Women and Families creates pathways out of homelessness, domestic violence and sexual assault leading to safe, stable and empowered lives.
+Doorways creates pathways out of homelessness, domestic violence and sexual assault leading to safe, stable and empowered lives.

 Doorways crea caminos para ayudar a las personas sin hogar y aquellas que han experimentado violencia doméstica o violencia sexual para que puedan encontrar una vida estable, segura y retomar el control de sus vidas.
 Ofrecemos varias opciones de intervención en crisis, consejería, y apoyo para obtener recursos adicionales.

-Doorways for Women and Families began in 1978, when a group of concerned citizens saw there was no safe place in Arlington for families in crisis.
-What began then with one shelter and one response has grown into a series of pathways individually tailored for women, men and children seeking safety and housing due to varying hardships.
+Doorways began in 1978, when a group of concerned community members saw there was no safe place in Arlington for families in crisis.
+What began then with one shelter and one response has grown into a series of pathways individually tailored for adults, youth and children seeking safety and housing due to varying hardships.
 From immediate crisis intervention to counseling, housing and employment support, we offer real options and multiple pathways to build brighter futures.
+We serve people of all ages and genders—women, men, and those who identify as LGBTQ+.

 Thousands of people in crisis turn to Doorways each year.
 As a critical part of our community’s safety net, Doorways’ immediate response addresses safety concerns for our neighbors escaping violence.
 Through Arlington’s only 24-Hour Domestic & Sexual Violence Hotline, we provide crisis intervention, support, counseling and immediate assistance to victims of domestic and sexual violence and those seeking help.
 Our highly trained staff understands the complexities of trauma and crisis, and offers our neighbors multiple pathways to immediate and long-term safety.
-Through the hotline, survivors can access a trained, knowledgeable and compassionate companion to provide Hospital Accompaniment for survivors of sexual assault seeking medical attention.
+Through the hotline, survivors can access a trained, knowledgeable and compassionate companion to provide Hospital Accompaniment for survivors of assault seeking medical attention.
+Our Revive Domestic & Sexual Violence Counseling Program provides trauma-informed individual and group counseling for survivors of all ages, whether or not they are living in one of our shelters.
 Additionally, Court Advocacy services for survivors of domestic and sexual violence as they navigate the legal system to protect themselves and their children.

 When individuals and families don’t have a safe place to live, Doorways provides the keys.
-Working with our partners in the community, we offer a range of safe housing options from secure emergency shelters and community apartments to longer-term housing.
-Arlington’s only Domestic Violence Safehouse, Safe Kennel and Safe Apartments provide safe shelter for men, women and children escaping domestic violence.
-Our Freddie Mac Foundation Family Home provides safe shelter for families who are experiencing homelessness.
-Beyond shelter, Doorways’ HomeStart Supportive Housing Program provides long-term housing coupled with comprehensive services for families moving beyond homelessness and emergency shelter.
-Today, 2/3 of our clients live in their own apartments with Doorways’ services coming to them.
+Working with our partners in the community, we offer women, men, and those who identify as LGBTQ+ a range of safe housing options from secure emergency shelters and community apartments to longer-term housing.
+Arlington’s only Domestic Violence Safehouse, Safe Kennel and Safe Apartments provide safe shelter for survivors who are escaping intimate partner violence.
+Our Freddie Mac Foundation Family Home provides safe shelter for families and youth who are experiencing homelessness.
+Beyond shelter, Doorways’ HomeStart Supportive Housing Program provides long-term housing coupled with comprehensive services.

-Over the past four decades, we have listened to the needs of our clients in building and honing our combination of immediate safety and shelter, long-term housing and therapeutic services.
-It is the stories of these brave, resilient women, men and children that remain our inspiration to this day, reinforcing our commitment to help even more of our neighbors in need.
+Since 1978, we have listened to the needs of our clients in building and honing our combination of immediate safety and shelter, long-term housing and therapeutic services.
+It is the stories of these brave, resilient survivors that remain our inspiration to this day, reinforcing our commitment to help even more of our neighbors in need.

 We seek to understand different perspectives and approaches in our interactions and responses to one another.